First published on 24/02/2015 10:23

 WHY THE CITY OF UTOPIA MUST FALL

 The only things which raise consciousness is strange things, which usually means faults.
 The nearer perfect a society becomes the more it carries the seed of its own destruction.
 Utopia's citizens will always be bored and dissatisfied, nit-picking and unhappy, and the real Utopia will always be over the hill to elsewhere.
+The search for Heaven is both necessary, and impossible.

 THE CURMUDGEON PARADOX